 There are a lot of different recommendations, theories and opinions on how to handle Halloween candy and honestly, to each their own.
-Today I only hope to offer my perspective, as a nutrition professional who works with individuals with disordered eating patterns and eating disorders as well as a mom of two little Halloween lovers.
+Today I only hope to offer my perspective, as a nutrition professional who works with individuals with disordered eating patterns and eating disorders as well as a mom of three little Halloween lovers.

 I recently came across an article entitled, “Why Forbidding Your Children to Eat Certain Snacks Won’t Work”.
 The article cited a recent review of research encompassing 25 years of evidence showing that extremes just don’t seem to work when feeding children.
 The researchers’ recommendation is to teach a more moderate approach in a structured environment.
 You can read the article by clicking the link on the title above (and I highly recommend that you do!).